Pie. This pie. My “ugly” pie.

 Ever since Chef Bill Smith at Crooks Corner in Chapel Hill introduced hundreds to his version of the vintage Atlantic Beach Pie a few years back at a Southern Foodways Alliance event, nearly every culinary magazine and blogger has made and written about it, or created their own version.
+Find more history here at Our State Magazine.
 It’s a yummy pie, and except for the crust, is pretty much one of the few things my mama “cooked”… Eagle Brand Lemon Pie.

 So, back to the pie!

 Now I’m a citrus love’n gal, but not especially fond of lemon.
 Give me lime, and especially orange!
 I always order my sweet tea with orange… and now most of my friends do the same.
 Even if I just get ice water when out, “no lemon, orange please!” is my order.
 Most places have some, definitely those that have a bar, and are usually happy to oblige.

 Since the original version was made with just lemon and most of the remakes use that or lemon-lime combination, I’m thinking to myself… “Self, why not add some ORANGE in there too?”

 So that’s exactly what I did.
 And unlike most newer versions, I stayed true to the original with a meringue, although you can use fresh whipped cream, which will work equally as well on this pie.

 But I added to my twist on the pie!
 Fresh.Juicy.North.Carolina.PEACHES! ohhhh la LA!
 Such a great pairing with this tangy citrusy filling.